 As construction kicks off, the JRMC Cancer Center nears its fundraising goal.

 The community raised more than $85,000 for local cancer care at the JRMC Cancer Center Mile Marker 256: a Private Debut on Thursday, Sept.
-27. That means the JRMC Foundation is about $20,000 shy of it’s $1.5 million goal.
+27. That means the JRMC Foundation is just shy of it’s $1.9 million goal.

 The dream of local cancer care is coming true, said Trisha Jungels, JRMC’s Chief Nursing Officer and Interim Chief Executive Officer.
 Construction for the Jamestown Regional Medical Center Cancer Center begins next week.